Introduction to

 Gender is shaped by social factors.
 Gender roles, expressions, and identities vary across cultures.
 Gender identity is about how people feel on the inside.
 A person may feel like a boy/man or a girl/woman, or they might feel like neither or both.2,3 There are many ways to describe what gender is.
 Different people and places around the world have different expectations and ideas about gender.2 These social and cultural understandings of gender can change over time.2

-Gender and sex are widely understood to be different concepts.
-Sometimes, a person's gender matches what is expected in a society or culture based on the sex assigned to them at birth (e.g., cisgender) and sometimes it does not (e.g., transgender, non-binary).4 The distinction helps us better understand the difference between the concepts of gender and sex.5
+Sex and gender are widely understood to be different concepts.
+Sometimes, a person's gender matches what is expected in a society or culture based on the sex assigned to them at birth (e.g., cisgender) and sometimes it does not (e.g., transgender, non-binary).4 The distinction helps us better understand the difference between the concepts of sex and gender.5

 Gender is beyond binary